lcrestini/yarp/README.md

 # Yarp
 ### Yet another ROS rover project

-# Yarp is an open-source project aimed to design a:
+## Yarp is an open-source project aimed to design a Rover:
 - simple
 - documented
 - scalable